cc32d9/cc32d9_ideas_for_EOSIO/Crosschain_Pegged_Token.md

 Only token transfers from known accounts in "established" state are accepted by gateway contract, and all other transfers are rejected.

+## Opening accounts

+The user needs to pay for RAM needed by token balance on each side of the gateway.

+The gateway contract keeps a record of which currencies Alice is willing to transfer.

+If `telos:alice` does not have TOKEN on her balance, she needs to send `open` to the TOKEN contract or have someone transfer some amount of TOKEN to her.

+`mainnet:alice` needs to send `open` action to TOKENPEG contract.

+`telos:alice` and `mainnet:alice` send `wantcurrency` action to the gateway contracts indicating the corresondinhg token contract and symbol.
+The gateway contract verifies that the they have a balance entry in the token contracts.

 ## Initial state